 Ethereum, like Bitcoin, runs on blockchain technology.
 However, the scope and possibilities of each is different.

-Bitcoin is mostly a peer-to-peer currency, mostly used for investment and actually purchasing goods and services.
-It’s purpose is mostly that of a decentralised currency.
+Bitcoin is a peer-to-peer currency, mostly used for investment and actually purchasing goods and services.
+It’s purpose therfore, is that of a decentralised currency.
 The Ethereum blockchain is different.
 It allows the development of decentralised applications.

-To think about this in practical terms: Imagine Apple (yeah, like the iPhone company) is sick of all these foreign exchange issues.
+Here’s a short example to help you think about this in practical terms: Imagine Apple (yeah, the iPhone company) is sick of all these foreign exchange issues.
 It wants to just accept one currency.
-What it could do is build an application on the Ethereum blockchain to process all its transactions.
+What it could do is build an ecosystem on the Ethereum blockchain to process all its transactions.
 It would create a token, let’s call it the Apple coin.

 Now, much like how people exchange money for Bitcoin and use Bitcoin to buy stuff, they could exchange their money for Apple coins, and use that to buy stuff on the Apple store.

-Apple could even start requiring that people purchase things with Apple coins.
+Apple could even start requiring that people purchase things with Apple coins, or they could incentivise it by saying that all Apple products have a 10% discount if paid for with Apple coins.
 The result would be: Apple now has its own currency, and doesn’t need to rely on USD or Euro or any other government issued currency.
 It wouldn’t even need a bank account, as it would all run on the Ethereum blockchain.
+It would be in control of its entire economy.
 Some people might even start using Apple coins for other things.
-Maybe you owe somebody $100, and he says, “You know what just give me 3 Apple coins”.
+Maybe you owe somebody $100, and he says, “You know what?
+Just give me 3 Apple coins.”

 Ethereum has also gained some corporate support, and many big names have jumped on to support it into mainstream commerce.
 Some of them include Toyota, Samsung, Microsoft, Intel, J.P.
 Morgan, Merck, Deloitte, Accenture, Banco Santander, and several others.
+If you Google the news on Ethereum, new partnerships and support is being built by the day.
 Pretty exciting.

 Why would you want to own Ethereum?